 ‘If we stay here,’ said Will.
 ‘We have to decide on a claim, and to do that we have to choose which of the three quartz leaders we want to mine.’

-They’d all heard Edward Sutton explain the nature of the three leaders – nice safe Faith, which should allow them to earn a living, the possibly more lucrative Hope, and the frustrating, elusive Prodigal, with it’s potential for big money—or total failure.
+They’d all heard Henry Sutton explain the nature of the three leaders – nice safe Faith, which should allow them to earn a living, the possibly more lucrative Hope, and the frustrating, elusive Prodigal, with it’s potential for big money—or total failure.

 ‘I vote for the Prodigal,’ said Lainey.
 ‘I ain’t here to grub a living – if there’s a chance of striking it rich I want to take it.’